Rgnf supported projects. Grant IS Rgnf - personal account. login to your personal account. If the Project was supported

 What is a grant

-In the Russian lexicon, the word "grant" appeared relatively recently.
+The word “grant” appeared in the Russian lexicon relatively recently.

-Grants- monetary and other funds transferred free of charge and irrevocably by citizens and legal entities, including foreign citizens and foreign legal entities, as well as international organizations that have acquired the right to provide grants on the territory of the Russian Federation in accordance with the procedure established by the Government of the Russian Federation, for the implementation of specific scientific , scientific and technical programs and projects, innovative projects, conducting specific scientific research on the terms provided by the grantors.
+Grants- monetary and other funds transferred free of charge and irrevocably by citizens and legal entities, including foreign citizens and foreign legal entities, as well as international organizations that have received the right to provide grants on the territory of the Russian Federation in the manner established by the Government of the Russian Federation, for the implementation of specific scientific , scientific and technical programs and projects, innovative projects, conducting specific scientific research on the terms provided by the grantors.

-Charitable organizations and foundations are created, as a rule, at the expense of individuals or large companies in order to finance those areas of human activity that are defined by the charters of this organization.
+Charitable organizations and foundations are created, as a rule, with funds from individuals or large companies in order to finance those areas of human activity that are defined by the charters of the organization.

-The scope of activities of charitable organizations and foundations covers all aspects of life.
-The foundations finance education, scientific projects, programs in the field of medicine and health care, the environment, culture and art, industry, and much more.
-For a huge number of people, applying to a particular fund is the most realistic opportunity to receive financial support for the implementation of their projects.
+The scope of activity of charitable organizations and foundations covers all aspects of life.
+The foundations finance education, scientific projects, programs in the field of medicine and healthcare, the environment, culture and art, industry and much more.
+For a huge number of people, applying to one or another fund is the most realistic opportunity to receive financial support for the implementation of their projects.

-Donors can be government agencies of different countries, international organizations, private charitable foundations, commercial structures, religious, scientific and other public non-profit organizations, as well as individuals.
-All charitable foundations, regardless of the scientific direction they support, have the following typology:
+The role of donors can be government agencies from different countries, international organizations, private charitable foundations, commercial structures, religious, scientific and other public non-profit organizations, as well as individuals.
+All charitable foundations, regardless of the scientific field they support, have the following typology:

-Government Donors - These are institutions that receive funds from the budget of their state.
-For example,Russian Humanitarian Science Foundation (RGNF),Russian Foundation for Basic Research (RFBR), Russian Science Foundation (RNF), Ministry of Industry, Science and Technology of the Russian Federation (Minpromnauki), Russian Fund for Technological Development (RFTD) and others.
+Government donors - these are institutions that receive funds from the budget of their state.
+For example,Russian Humanitarian Science Foundation (RGNF),Russian Foundation for Basic Research (RFBR), Russian Science Foundation (RSF), Ministry of Industry, Science and Technology of the Russian Federation (Ministry of Industry and Science), Russian Foundation for Technological Development (RFTD) and others.

 These are the most demanding donors.
-Their support programs always target a narrow range of potential beneficiaries, and their application and reporting requirements are the most stringent.
-Very often, such donors are focused exclusively on the citizens of their state and do not finance the work of foreigners.
-However, in some cases they provide grants to foreign applicants, usually not directly, but through an intermediary organization.
+Their support programs are always aimed at a narrowly defined circle of potential recipients, and their application and reporting requirements are the most stringent.
+Very often, such donors focus exclusively on citizens of their own state and do not finance the work of foreigners.
+However, in some cases they provide grants to foreign applicants, usually not directly but through an intermediary organization.

-Intermediary donors - These are public organizations that receive funds from government donors and distribute them to applicant organizations.
-For example, IREX (IREX - International Research and Exchange Board), Eurasia Fund (Eurasia Fund), Japan Society for the Promotion of Science and others.
+Donor-intermediaries are public organizations that receive funds from government donors and distribute them to applicant organizations.
+For example, IREX (International Research and Exchange Board), Eurasia Fund, Japan Society for the Promotion of Science and others.

 Private donors - these are foundations, private non-profit organizations that receive funds from private citizens (donations), or corporations (commercial firms), as well as individuals.
-Writing proposals to private donors sometimes requires less effort, as application requirements are less stringent and reporting is greatly simplified compared to public donors.
+Writing proposals for private donors sometimes requires less effort, since the application requirements are less stringent and reporting is greatly simplified compared to government donors.
 However, some private foundations can be quite demanding.
-These are such funds as the Soros Foundation, the Ford Foundation, the Volkswagen Foundation and others.
+These are funds such as the Soros Foundation, the Ford Foundation, the Volkswagen Foundation and others.

-There are several types private charitable foundations , but, as a rule, one has to deal with independent foundations organized by an individual, family or several persons (MacArthur Foundation, Rockefeller Foundation).
-Independent funds have a well-defined list of priority areas and a set of standard application selection criteria, while associated funds are funded by the company (commercial organization) with which they are associated.
+There are several types private charities , but, as a rule, you have to deal with independent foundations organized by an individual, family or several individuals (MacArthur Foundation, Rockefeller Foundation).
+Independent funds have a clearly defined list of priority areas and a set of standard criteria for selecting applications, while associated funds are funded from the funds of the company (commercial organization) with which they are associated.
 For example, Xerox Foundation, Apple, Hewlett-Packard and others.

-• Basic research - experimental or theoretical activity aimed at obtaining new knowledge about the basic patterns of the structure, functioning and development of a person, society, and the environment;
+• Basic research - experimental or theoretical activities aimed at obtaining new knowledge about the basic laws of the structure, functioning and development of man, society, and the environment;

-• Applied Research , aimed mainly at the application of new knowledge to achieve practical goals and solve specific problems;
+• Applied Research , aimed primarily at applying new knowledge to achieve practical goals and solve specific problems;

-• Exploratory scientific research - aimed at obtaining new knowledge for the purpose of their subsequent practical application (oriented scientific research) and (or) the application of new knowledge (applied scientific research) and carried out through the implementation of research work.
+• Exploratory scientific research - aimed at obtaining new knowledge for the purpose of its subsequent practical application (oriented scientific research) and (or) at the application of new knowledge (applied scientific research) and carried out by performing research work.

-• Monodisciplinary study carried out within the framework of a separate science,together with specialists of a different profile in order to obtain new knowledge about objects, processes, phenomena that affect common interests.
+• Monodisciplinary study carried out within the framework of a separate science,together with specialists of other profiles in order to obtain new knowledge about objects, processes, phenomena affecting common interests.

 • Interdisciplinary research requires the participation of specialists from various fields and is carried out at the intersection of several scientific disciplines.

-• Comprehensive study is carried out using a system of methods and techniques, through which scientists seek to cover the maximum (or optimal) possible number of significant parameters of the reality under study.
+• Comprehensive research carried out using a system of methods and techniques through which scientists strive to cover the maximum (or optimal) possible number of significant parameters of the reality being studied.

-• Single factoror analytical study is aimed at identifying one, the most significant, in the opinion of the researcher, aspect of reality.
+• Unifactorialor analytical study is aimed at identifying one, most significant, in the researcher’s opinion, aspect of reality.

 • Exploratory research , aimed at determining the prospects of work on the topic, finding ways to solve scientific problems.

-• critical study is carried out in order to refute an existing theory, model, hypothesis, law, etc., or to test which of two alternative hypotheses more accurately predicts reality.
-Critical research is carried out in those areas where a rich theoretical and empirical stock of knowledge has been accumulated and where there are proven methods for the implementation of the experiment.
+• Critical research carried out in order to refute an existing theory, model, hypothesis, law, etc. or to test which of two alternative hypotheses more accurately predicts reality.
+Critical research is carried out in those areas where a rich theoretical and empirical knowledge has been accumulated and proven methods for carrying out experiments are available.

 • Clarifying research.
 This is the most common type of research.
-Their goal is to establish boundaries within which theory predicts facts and empirical patterns.
-Usually, in comparison with the initial experimental sample, the conditions for conducting the study, the object, and the methodology change.
-Thus, it is registered to which area of reality the previously obtained theoretical knowledge extends.
+Their goal is to establish the boundaries within which the theory predicts facts and empirical patterns.
+Usually, in comparison with the original experimental sample, the research conditions, object, and methodology change.
+Thus, it is recorded to which area of reality the previously obtained theoretical knowledge extends.

-• Reproducing research.
-Its goal is an exact repetition of the experiment of predecessors in order to determine the reliability, reliability and objectivity of the results obtained.
-The results of any study should be replicated in a similar experiment conducted by another scientific worker with the appropriate competence.
-Therefore, after the discovery of a new effect, pattern, creation of a new technique, etc. there is an avalanche of replicating studies designed to test the results of the discoverers.
-Reproducing research is the basis of all science.
-Therefore, the method and the specific technique of the experiment must be intersubjective, i.e. the operations carried out during the study should be reproduced by any qualified researcher.
+• Replication study.
+Its goal is to accurately repeat the experiment of its predecessors to determine the validity, reliability and objectivity of the results obtained.
+The results of any study must be repeated in a similar experiment conducted by another scientific worker with appropriate competence.
+Therefore, after the discovery of a new effect, pattern, creation of a new technique, etc. There is an avalanche of replication studies designed to verify the results of the pioneers.
+Replicative research is the basis of all science.
+Consequently, the method and specific experimental technique must be intersubjective, i.e. The operations performed during the study must be reproduced by any qualified researcher.

 • Development- scientific research that puts into practice the results of specific fundamental and applied research.

-Russian Foundation for Basic Research (RFBR) was established by Decree of the President of the Russian Federation of April 27, 1992 No. 426 "On Urgent Measures to Preserve the Scientific and Technical Potential of the Russian Federation" and is a self-governing state non-profit organization in the form of a federal institution under the jurisdiction of the Government of the Russian Federation.
-As a representative of the state, the Fund provides targeted, targeted, diversified support for advanced groups of scientists, regardless of which department they belong to.
-Support for initiative research work in all major areas of fundamental science is carried out strictly on a competitive basis based on the results of a comprehensive examination.
+Russian Foundation for Basic Research (RFBR) was created by Decree of the President of the Russian Federation of April 27, 1992 No. 426 “On urgent measures to preserve the scientific and technical potential of the Russian Federation” and is a self-governing state non-profit organization in the form of a federal institution under the jurisdiction of the Government of the Russian Federation.
+As a representative of the state, the Foundation provides targeted, targeted, diversified support to advanced groups of scientists, regardless of which department they belong to.
+Support for initiative research projects in all main areas of fundamental science is carried out strictly on a competitive basis based on the results of a comprehensive examination.

 The main goal of the Foundation is to support fundamental scientific research.
-The main task of the Foundation, in accordance with the Charter, is to conduct a competitive selection of the best scientific projects from among those submitted to the Foundation by scientists on their own initiative, and the subsequent organizational and financial support of the supported projects.
+The main task of the Foundation, in accordance with the Charter, is to conduct a competitive selection of the best scientific projects from among those submitted to the Foundation by scientists on their own initiative, and subsequent organizational and financial support for supported projects.

 The Russian Foundation for Basic Research supports fundamental research in the following main areas of knowledge: